umayrh/daily-coding-problem/README.md

 # Daily Coding Problem

+### 2020-02-06

+Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.

+For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".

 ### 2020-02-05 Climbing stairs

 There exists a staircase with N steps, and you can climb up either 1 or 2 steps at a time.
 Given N,